Meet the Team

 Edward C. Grube, LL.D.

-In addition, Ed plays a vital role in planning and preparing the LEA Convocations and is responsible for many of the convocation initiatives, such as Grow a Teacher.
-In particular he has developed the themes for the last seven convocations and anchors the LEA exhibit area.
 Though Ed entered college to study business, he quickly changed his focus to teaching.
 He received a Bachelor of Arts in education with an emphasis in psychology, then a Master of Arts in education administration — both degrees from Concordia University River Forest.
 In 2006 the university honored Ed by awarding him an honorary Doctor of Laws degree (LL.D.).

 Ed began his teaching ministry in 1970 in Mobile, Ala.
 There, he served concurrently as principal of Faith Lutheran School (where he also taught third and fourth grade) and part time principal at Trinity Lutheran School.